hermantai/samples/README.rst

 Samples
 =========

-Templates for various projects, so creating a new project does not have to start from scratch
+Templates and code snippets for various projects, so creating a new project does not have to start from scratch

 html
 ----